Tree Care Tips Florida

 Fresh mulch with crisp edge around tree bed Mulch

-Mulch Like a Pro: Correct Depth, Edging & Species Notes
+Mulch Like a Pro: Correct Depth, Edging, and Tree Basics

 • 4 min read

 Avoid volcano mulching.
-See the ideal 2–3 inch depth, root flare tips and when to refresh for Florida weather.
+Learn ideal depth, root flare tips, and when to refresh for Florida rain and heat.
+Tree Care Tips Florida

-Tree work near sidewalk with caution cones Regulations
+Tree work near sidewalk with cones and safe work zone Regulations

-Orlando Permits & HOA: When Do You Need Approval?
+Orlando Permits and HOA: When Do You Need Approval?

 • 6 min read

-Not all removals need permits, but some do—especially protected species or HOA neighborhoods.
-Here’s how to verify and apply.
+Not all removals need permits, but some do.
+Here’s how to verify requirements and prepare documentation.
+Tree Care Tips Florida

-Start by confirming city rules and HOA covenants for protected species, DBH thresholds, and documentation.
-Good photos and a clear scope accelerate approvals.
+Start by confirming city rules and HOA covenants.
+Clear photos and a simple scope can speed up approvals.

-• Provide species, size, and site map if requested.
+• Provide species, approximate size, and location if requested.

 Florida Tree Care Calendar: Month-by-Month Checklist